 On February 7, 2022, the Company and Vital advised that they amended the terms of the acquisition of the Company's 68% interest in the Kipawa exploration project and 100% interest in the Zeus exploration project.
 The terms of the acquisition were amended to extend the due diligence period by 9 months to September 30, 2022.

-This extension will enable Vital to undertake more extensive engagement with local communities to help inform the details of its plan for the development of the projects.
-If the transaction contemplated is not completed by September 30, 2022 by reason of Vital deciding not to proceed with the transaction as a result of its due diligence investigations or by reason of any material default or breach of Vital in the performance of its obligations under this term sheet, an amount of \$1,000,000 (held in escrow) and any interest thereon will be paid by Vital and forfeited to the Company.
+On October 10, 2022, the Company announced that it will continue the sales process for the QPM's 68% interest in the Kipawa and 100% interest in the projects.
+Vital Metals had advised QPM that it will not proceed with the transaction by reason of Vital deciding not to proceed with the transaction as a result of its due diligence investigations.